TheresaLui/SelfHelpContent_v2/articles/partnercenter/incentives-customer-association-managing-customer-associations.md

 * Add additional PoE and commentary

 **How do I dispute a CPOR association claim status?**
-Submit a support request in Parnter Center and provide the support team the following information:
+Submit a support request in Partner Center and provide the support team the following information:

 * MPN ID
 * Incentive Program Name
 * CPOR association claim ID